unraid/docs/docs/unraid-os/overview/ui-reference.md

 The **Apps** screen, otherwise known as the Community Applications, is the official source for Unraid applications.

 As the name implies, Community Applications provides community-sourced applications in the form of plugins and docker containers, that extend Unraid functionality beyond that of a mere NAS.
+You can read more about this in the [Community Applications section](../manual/applications.md#community-applications).

 ### Tools

-The **Tools* screen provides a number of tools to manage Unraid OS, the WebGUI presentation, and system updates.
+The **Tools* screen provides a number of tools to manage Unraid OS, customization of the WebGUI visuals, and system updates.

-### Additional options
+### System shortcuts

-The navigation bar also displays, on the right-hand side of the screen, shortcuts to a number of Unraid features, including:
+On the right-hand side of the screen, the navigation bar displays shortcuts for a number of Unraid features, including:

 * Logout - select this option to immediately log out of the Unraid server.
 * Terminal - select this to open a terminal window.